-Overseas businesses, online marketplaces and redeliverers need to register for GST when their total supplies of goods and services to New Zealand consumers either:
+Sellers, online marketplaces and redeliverers need to register for GST when their total supplies of low value goods to New Zealand consumers either:

 - were NZ$60,000 or more in the last 12 months